 For people who don’t like to outline using the traditional Roman Numeral One method, try the Mind Mapping Workshop.

 For those who want to know exactly what to put in your book and where, you’ll love this workshop.
 Let SEO Outline Your Book for You

-If you want your outline created but don’t want to pay $400 to use that tool and spend time learning how to use it, you can pay us $100, and we’ll do it for you.
-Just tell us about your book, including your topic and your book’s purpose, make your payment, then we’ll contact you about your specific needs, and we’ll do the rest!
-A consultation is included in case you need any help tweaking it to make it perfect for you.
+If you want your outline created but don’t want to pay $400 per year to use that tool and spend time learning how to use it, you can pay $199, and we’ll do it for you.
+Just click the image below and make your payment, then we’ll contact you about your specific needs, and we’ll do the rest!
+An aftercare consultation is included in case you need any help tweaking it to make it perfect for you.